CFANS France: Sustainable Food Systems

 WHO WILL BENEFIT

-Students interested in food systems, agriculture and sustainability.
+Students interested in food science and nutrition, food systems, agriculture, and sustainability.

 FARM PRACTICE INTERNSHIP